Investment Options: Building Wealth During Military Service

 Roth IRA Advantages

+Real talk: this is the important bit.
 Military families often qualify for Roth IRA contributions even when civilian families in similar income brackets might not.
 Because many military allowances are not taxable, your adjusted gross income may be lower than your total compensation, keeping you under Roth income limits.

 Roth IRAs offer tax-free growth and tax-free withdrawals in retirement.
 For service members expecting higher income later in their careers or after military service, paying taxes now at lower rates makes strategic sense.
+It’s what I do personally.

 Real Estate Investment